Palestinians denounce Trump tweets against local hero

 “Their hostility toward Trump, and the fact that Trump is in intimate relations with Netanyahu, make progressive voices in the U.S. into Israel haters,” he said.

+Ahmed Mohamed, a political scientist at Somalia’s National University in Mogadishu, said he was not surprised by Trump’s comments, calling them part of an agenda that opposes immigration and “rejects diversity.”

+“Having succeeded in pushing his anti-immigration plan forward, this is the beginning of building momentum to push those with immigrant backgrounds like Omar out of U.S. politics and to build an immigrant-free United States,” he said.

-Shahar Golan in Jerusalem contributed reporting.
+AP correspondents Abdi Guled in Mogadishu, Somalia, and Shahar Golan in Jerusalem contributed reporting.